Migracode-Barcelona/old-syllabus-contents/js-core-3/week-11/lesson.md

 call of the `test` function, but you can also create multiple test cases in one file.
 It is important that you give all your test cases meaningful descriptions.

-> _Exercise:_ Add another test case to `sum.test.js`.
-Is the sum of 10 and -10
-> really zero?
-Run the tests using Jest.

-> _Exercise:_ Take the `findNeedle` function you have tested previously, copy it
-> into the `jest/` folder and call it `findNeedle.test.js`.
-Then write a test to
-> be used with Jest, similar to `sum.test.js`.
-Make sure you cover multiple
-> inputs and give all tests meaningful descriptions!
-Run the tests using Jest.
+Read some information about [Jest](https://jestjs.io/docs/en/getting-started)

+> _Exercise:_ From the repo do some exercises in the folder I.pass-test, like in the [CodeWars katas](https://www.codewars.com/kata/5168bb5dfe9a00b126000018/train/javascript), you have to write to code to pass the test

+> _Exercise:_ From the repo try to write some tests in the folder II.write-tests, to test the functions are already implemented

 ## Test Driven Development